'I've seen people hugging sculptures'

 Yorkshire Sculpture Park saw its numbers rise from 350,000 to 500,000 in the past five years and Cass in West Sussex has seen its visitor numbers nearly double.

-Jupiter Artland near Edinburgh, New Art Centre in Wiltshire and the Folkestone Triennial have all seen their popularity rise too.
+Jupiter Artland, a sculpture park near Edinburgh, New Art Centre in Wiltshire and the Folkestone Triennial have all seen their popularity rise too.

-Clare Lilley, director of programmes at Yorkshire Sculpture Park, believes this is down to more people wanting to see and experience art outside the confines of a white-walled gallery.
+Clare Lilley, director of programme at Yorkshire Sculpture Park, believes this is down to more people wanting to see and experience art outside the confines of a white-walled gallery.

 "A sculpture park is a place where people can access contemporary and modern art incredibly easily.